 The Higher Education Administration program at the Marxe School has established sets of competencies and learning goals that all graduates are expected to achieve.
 The HEA is dedicated to the overarching value of transparency in higher education.
 Toward that end, students are taught about accountability while accountability is woven into the fabric of the program, itself.
 The following sets of competencies and learning goals not only serve to guide students, they also serve as benchmarks against which the program judges the effectiveness of the School’s work.

-Competency 3: Communicate and interact effectively with a highly diverse set of constituencies within the field of higher education
+Program Learning Goal 3: Communicate and interact effectively with a highly diverse set of constituencies—including students, faculty, administrators, alumni, and/or community members—within and related to the field of higher education.

 Attend one of the School’s monthly information sessions and meet HEA faculty representatives.